nsbuitrago/vfind-py/README.md

 ## Installation

 I have not packaged this, so you will need to clone the repo or just the `vfind.py` file into your project directory to use it.
-We have a new version that is significantly faster, but is not quite ready for release.
-This new version will be packaged when ready for ease of use.

 ## Contribution

-Contributions are more than welcome.
-We are currently working on a new version that will likely go into a new repo.
-If you would like to contribute to this version, please open an issue or PR.
+This repo will eventually be a public archive.
+There is a separate repo for the new [vfind](https://github.com/nsbuitrago/vfind) package that uses rust and pyo3 for python bindings.
+Please feel free to contribute to the new package.

 ## License